Facet Joint Syndrome Complicates Neck And Back Pain

 Facet joints are implicated as a major source of neck and lower back pain.
 Both neck and back facet syndromes have been described in the medical literature and biomechanical studies have shown that these facet joint capsules undergo significant strain during spinal loading (lifting or sitting), especially when they have degenerated..

 Studies have demonstrated pain sensitive nerve endings in facet joints mechanically sensitive receptors which become activated with inflammation.
-Biomechanical studies indicate that rear end motor vehicle impacts give rise to excessive deformation of the capsules of facet joints and injury to the facets in the lower back may be produced by lifting and twisting to one side.
+A 2015 study in the journal Osteoarthritis and Cartilage indicates facet joint degenerated tissues contain inflammatory chemicals, ingrowth of blood vessels and chemicals that activate pain nerve fibers.
+These factors cause pain and progression of the condition, similar to the process involved with disc degeneration.
+Biomechanical studies indicate that rear end motor vehicle impacts give rise to excessive deformation of the capsules of facet joints, often a cause for persistent pain after whiplash trauma, and injury to the facets in the lower back may be produced by lifting and twisting to one side.

 Facet syndrome is often associated with chronic pain.
 Illustrated here is the degenerative process often associated with arthritis.
 The front part of the bone with the disc is usually the first to begin this process of degeneration.
 Soon after, the decreased height of the bones places undue stress on the facet joints which start to degenerate.
 This causes additional inflammation and allows a smaller window for pain free motion.